 You clench your fists and make an all-too-happy smile, attempting to mask your fear as you approach your boss.
 It’s only a quick question, you think, just a brief follow-up about last week’s meeting.
 But, deep down, you know the truth.
 Client lead or workplace emergency, you’ve left your boss’s office feeling dismissed and angry many times.

-Consequently, walking on eggshells, preparing for a dismissive response, or wondering if they’ll be in today can leave you feeling stressed and miserable at a job you otherwise enjoy.
-Before you consider turning in your resignation letter, here are some tips on how to deal with your unapproachable boss—and keeping your emotions from getting the better of your.
+Consequently, walking on eggshells, preparing for a dismissive response or wondering if they’ll be in today can leave you feeling stressed and miserable at a job you otherwise enjoy.
+Before you consider turning in your resignation letter, here are some tips on how to deal with your unapproachable boss — and keeping your emotions from getting the better of you.

 Emotion-focused coping and problem-focused coping are two main types of coping methods we use to deal with stress.
 We use emotion-focused coping to decrease our distress.
 While we turn to problem-focused coping when we know we can change the stressful situation and take steps in advance to prevent it from happening.

-According to research, emotion-focused coping is best used when we can’t do anything about the stressful situation, while problem-focused coping is great for stressful situations that we can change.
+According to the study "The impact of work overload and coping mechanisms on different dimensions of stress among university teachers, emotion-focused coping is best used when we can’t do anything about the stressful situation, while problem-focused coping is great for stressful situations that we can change.

 In other words, could your boss be unaware of their behavior and how it affects you and other employees?
 If addressed, do you think your boss would modify their behavior?
 Or would they be open to problem-solving with you on ways to strengthen communication and expectations?